expressjs/morgan/README.md

 ##### :url

 The URL of the request.
-This will use `req.originalUrl` if exists, otherwise `req.url`.
+This will use `req.originalUrl` if it exists, otherwise `req.url`.

 ##### :user-agent